genomicsclass/leanpub/manuscript/matrix_algebra_examples.md

 Note that we obtain the same values as above.

-### Summary
+#### Summary

 We have shown how to write linear models using linear algebra.
 We are going to do this for several examples, many of which are related to designed experiments.
-We showed how to obtain least squares estimates.
-Keep in mind, however, that because {$$}y{/$$} is a random variable, these estimates are random as well.
+We also demonstrated how to obtain least squares estimates.
+Nevertheless, it is important to remember that because {$$}y{/$$} is a random variable, these estimates are random as well.
 In a later section, we will learn how to compute standard error for these estimates and use this to perform inference.